futurice/field-ops-guide/field-ops-guide.md

 **Why is this important?**

 The Team can only assume a responsibility of the project if it is clear for everyone what is expected of them.
-Having the roles and responsibilities clearly agreed helps the people better understand the scope of their work, which makes it easier to focus on creating impact.
+Having the roles and responsibilities clearly agreed helps the people better understand the scope of their work, which makes it easier to focus on _creating impact_.
 It is also easier to identify staffing needs when roles are made explicit instead of implicit.

 The availability of proper ownership from the Client's side can make or break the project.
 Being in frequent contact with a PO enables the team to concentrate on the right things, gives direction and motivates people.
 The PO also makes communication more efficient by bridging the Team with different facets of the Client organization.